HugoMillwood-zz/plugin.audio.beets/README.md

 ###**_Important!_**

-Due to a bug in PAPlayer (the default audio player in Kodi) regarding metadata when streaming FLAC this plugin will not work without switching the default audio player to the more robust DVDPlayer.
+We haven't been able to get things working with XBMC's PAPlayer (the default audio player in Kodi) with streaming FLAC.
+This plugin will at the moment not work without switching the default audio player to DVDPlayer.
 This is easy to do, just add the following as a setting in your ``<userdata>/advancedsettings.xml``:

 	<audio>
 	  <defaultplayer>dvdplayer</defaultplayer>